 Simply one of the most handsome and long-running watches Patek Philippe ever produced.
 Based on Patek’s in-house 240 Q movement, the 3940 was launched in 1985 and continued in production until 2007.
 There are two beautiful new examplesof the 3940G: in rose gold with a metallic brown dial, and this one in white gold with an incredible mustard rose gold dial.

-To enquire about sourcing this Patek Philippe 3940G-029 please complete the form below.
+To enquire about purchasing this Patek Philippe 3940G-029 please complete the form below.